vtex/vtex-courses/courses/layout-blocks/steps/09_conditional-layout/en.md

 }
 ```

-Visit the tested product page to see the layout working, if you are using ʻappliancetheme` and the product is a retro mixer, the url will be:
+Visit the tested product page to see the layout working, if you are using `appliancetheme` and the product is a retro mixer, the url will be:

 `https://{{seuworkspace}}--appliancetheme.myvtex.com/3-colors-retro-stand-mixer/p`: